neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

   - This allows for more than two hardcoded subnets.
   - You may have to destroy several resources and create them again, including mount targets.
   - As long as you do not delete your EFS volume, there should be no data loss.
-- Cidr blocks have been consolidated to reduce redundant configuration.
+- CIDR blocks have been consolidated to reduce redundant configuration.

 ## How it works